 Lamia draws in different formats and for various supports such as mugs, tote bags, stickers, cards, etc. If you live in Morocco, her products are available in several shops around Casablanca, Agadir, Fez, etc. and if you’re based elsewhere you can order from her e-shop.

 If you need one example of her showing commitment through her work, just look at our banner, Lamia drew it ❤

 While our fave bloggers promotes artificial and toxic scents from Bath and Body works, other brands thrive to both produce a quality candles with a meaning and with a social impact.
 Narrow Bridge Candles does just that!
-Jonah Aline Daniel started her brand as a tribute to *her* father and also as a mean to financially support palestinian efforts for BDS.
+Jonah Aline Daniel started their brand as a tribute to their father, to provide quality candles for jewish celebrations and also as a mean to financially support palestinian efforts for BDS.

 Please keep in mind that they are ritual candles, therefore, educate yourself about the time to use them and for what purpose.
 Rituals are meaningful and sometimes sacred, they are not another item to add to a candle collection.
 You can find useful information on Narrow Bridge candles’ website.

-Voilà, if you’re inspired by this article or wanna be featured, lets us know on social media (@ weareresisters) and we will make it a monthly rendez-vous 😉
+Voilà, if you’re inspired by this article or wanna be featured, lets us know on social media (@ weareresisters) and we will publish more articles like this one 😉

 * Kindly note that we weren’t able to fully check all the brands mentioned on their fairtrade process, financial ethics and subordinate relations.